msaroufim/newblog/_drafts/2019-09-12-lagrangian-mechanics.md

 title: Lagrangian mechanics - how to turn physics into an optimization problem
 ---

+# Lagrangian mechanics - how to turn physics into an optimization problem

 Doesn't \\(F = ma \\) solve everything?
 Seems like all the smart people are thinking about stuff like quantum field theory or string theory.
 Turns out there's still lots of interesting work going in classical mechanics.

 The main idea we'll be exploring with Lagrangian mechanics is whether its possible to do physics in a coordinate invariant manner.
 This is important because some problems become much simpler or take less parameters to describe depending on the representation.
 A tight coupling between the representation and the simulation behavior of a physical environment means we'll be less likely to experiment with novel representations.